al1brn/geonodes/docs/nodes_and_sockets.md

 > Linking nodes is a way to program something

-If you are familiar with build Geometry Nodes in Blender (if it is not the case, you won't take the maximum benefit of continuing reading this page), you shouldn't have difficulties with these 4 concepts:
+If you are familiar with building Geometry Nodes in Blender (if it is not the case, you won't take the maximum benefit of continuing reading this page), you shouldn't have difficulties with these 4 concepts:

 - Node
 - Input socket